It was a warm and beautiful summer afternoon. I remember it so well. I was wandering along the narrow streets in Lübeck, a northern German city.

 The glow of the sunset fell lightly on the colourful high windows of St. Mary’s Church.
 The small round iron tables outside a vintage café looked familiar.
 Weren’t they of the same style of those portrayed in Van Gogh’s Café Terrace at Night?

 Continue reading “The Young Man”

-“Are you Japanese?”
-I raised my eyes from the book I was reading and looked at her, an aged woman with thin grey hair and deep lines on her face.
-Her light-blue eyes looked kind, apparently.
+I raised my eyes from the book I was reading and looked at her, an aged woman with thin, grey hair and deep lines on her face.
+Her light-blue eyes looked kind and curious.